Pacifica, California

-Pacifica (Pacífica, meaning "Peaceful") is a city in San Mateo County, California, on the coast of the Pacific Ocean between San Francisco and Half Moon Bay.
+Pacifica (Pacífica, meaning "Peaceful") is a city in San Mateo County, California, United States, on the coast of the Pacific Ocean between San Francisco and Half Moon Bay.
+As of the 2020 census, Pacifica had a population of 38,640.

 History

 The Sanchez Adobe in Pacifica is the oldest structure in San Mateo County.

 Before European settlers arrived, Pacifica was home to two significant Ohlone Indian villages: Pruristac located at San Pedro Creek near present-day Adobe Drive, and Timigtac on Calera Creek in the Rockaway Beach neighborhood.

 Pacifica is the location of the oldest European encounter with the San Francisco Bay.
 An expedition led by Gaspar de Portolà sighted the bay by climbing the hills of Sweeney Ridge in Pacifica on November 4, 1769.
 Before then, earlier Spanish maritime explorers of the California coast Juan Cabrillo and Sebastian Vizcaino had missed the San Francisco Bay because heavy fog so frequently shrouded its entrance from the Pacific Ocean (the Golden Gate).
 Sighting the San Francisco Bay accelerated the Spanish colonization of Alta California because it was the only large, safe, centrally located harbor on the Alta California coast.
 The Spanish had known about Monterey Bay since the sixteenth century, but, unlike San Francisco Bay, it was too exposed to rough currents and winds to be used as major harbor for their trade between Asia and Mexico.
 In the Spanish era, Pacifica was the site of the San Pedro Valley Mission Outpost (1786–1793) of Mission Dolores.
 That was dissolved when a newly independent Mexico secularized the mission system.
 Pacifica is also the site of the still-extant Mexican-era Sánchez Adobe, built in 1846.
 The city is located on a part of the Mexican land grant Rancho San Pedro given to Francisco Sanchez in 1839.

-Rockaway Beach and quarry in 1938, photograph by Dorothea Lange.
+Rockaway Beach and quarry in 1938.
+Photograph by Dorothea Lange.